 Areas of Expertise

-Voice studies, acting and actor training practices, speaking and acting Shakespeare
+Voice studies, acting and actor training practices, storytelling, speaking and acting Shakespeare

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.